The Story of the Pebble

 Archaeology and Folklore - As early as 3500 BCE (Before the Current Era), the first true glasses were being made in Mesopotamia and Antient Egypt.
 Beads were one of the earliest objects made of coloured glass.

 There are many tales and legends associated with sea glass.
-My favourite is the one that says when sailors and fishermen drawing at the sea are causing mermaids to mourn and the evidence would be their tears found on sandy and rocky coast worldwide, therefore the sea glass is commonly called “mermaids tears”
+My favourite says when sailors and fishermen are downed at sea, it causes mermaids to mourn and the the sea glass found on sandy and rocky coasts worldwide is the evidence of their tears.
+Therefore, sea glass is commonly called “mermaids tears”

 15. SEA POTTERY

 Pottery is one of the oldest human inventions.
-The main ingredient for creating the body of a pottery piece are clay minerals, fine-grained natural soil materials.
+The main ingredient for creating a pottery piece are clay minerals, fine-grained natural soil materials.

 Fragment of broken pottery with Willow Pattern

 History - Fragments of broken pottery are scattered along mostly inhabited places along the seashore.
 One of the most distinctive blue and white patterns on pottery that are easily identified is Willow Pattern or Blue Willow.
 This pattern was created in 1780 by British potter Thomas Turner and became popular in 18th century England, and eventually became a classic fixture on many tables around the world.
-Blue Willow china has graced the tables of British aristocrats, the frontier homes of American pioneers.
+Blue Willow china has graced the tables of British aristocrats and, the frontier homes of American pioneers.
 The pattern was inspired by the blue and white china that England imported from China during the late 18th century.
-Legends are said to have been invented behind the pattern that England would produce and which supposedly promoted its success.
+Legends are said to have been invented to explain the English produced pattern and which supposedly promoted its success.